 Belladonna–Throbbing pains, violent pains, worse on the right side.
 Sudden onset.
 Bright red, clotted, hot, profuse bleeding.
 Congested/full feeling in uterus.
 Bearing down sensation.
 Irritable with maddening pains.
-Better lying down, propped up; thirst for cold water or no thirst at all, desire for lemons or lemonade, worse motion, worse from being jarred, worse light and noise.
+Better lying down but propped up; thirst for cold water or no thirst at all, desire for lemons or lemonade, worse motion, worse from being jarred, worse light and noise.

-Chamomilla–The mentals will be the guiding symptoms here.
+Chamomilla–The mentals will be the guiding factors here.
 The person may be hypersensitive and intolerant to pain–very irritable, easily angered and inconsolable.
 Intense pains extending down inner thighs.
 The blood may be black with large clots with gushing of bright red blood.
 The person desires cold drinks, is worse lying down, better cold applications, which is very unusual.

 Ipecac– When nausea is the prominent feature of the case.

 Kali carb– Sharp pains.
 Cramps felt in the back, extending down to the thighs.
 Swollen breasts, water retention.

 Lac Caninum–Painful swelling of the breasts before the period.
 Flow in gushes.
 Pains may alternate from side to side.